jasonkronemeyer/jasonkronemeyer.github.io/dev/SPIRE-K12-OKR.md

-what it would mean for a K–12 school to achieve a SPIRE 5-star rating, and the key results that would be necessary:
+What it would mean for a K–12 school to achieve a SPIRE 5-star rating, and the key results that would be necessary:

 ---